-NOTES : 1.
-MPC [WR FIFO] can be executed with a single bank or multiple banks active, during Refresh, or during SREF with CKE HIGH.
-2. MPC [RD-FIFO] to Read-1 Operation is shown as an example of command-to-command timing for MPC.
-Timing from MPC [RD-FIFO] command to Read is tRTRRD

-3. Seamless MPC [RD-FIFO] commands may be executed by repeating the command every tCCD time.

-4. MPC [RD-FIFO] uses the same command-to-data timing relationship (RL, tDQSCK, tDQSQ) as a Read-1 command.

-5. Data may be continuously read from the FIFO without any data corruption.
+- NOTES: 1.
+MPC [WR FIFO] can be executed with a single bank or multiple banks active, during Refresh, or during SREF with CKE HIGH. - 2.
+MPC [RD-FIFO] to Read-1 Operation is shown as an example of command-to-command timing for MPC.
+Timing from MPC [RD-FIFO] command to Read is tRTRRD. - 3.
+Seamless MPC [RD-FIFO] commands may be executed by repeating the command every tCCD time. - 4.
+MPC [RD-FIFO] uses the same command-to-data timing relationship (RL, tDQSCK, tDQSQ) as a Read-1 command. - 5.
+Data may be continuously read from the FIFO without any data corruption.
 After 5 MPC [RD-FIFO] commands the FIFO pointer will wrap back to the 1st FIFO and continue advancing.
-If fewer than 5 MPC [WR-FIFO] commands were executed, then the MPC [RD-FIFO] commands to those

-FIFO locations will return undefined data.
-See the Write Training section for more information on the FIFO pointer behavior.

-6. For the CAS-2 command immediately following a MPC command, the CAS-2 operands must be driven "LOW."

-7. DMI[1:0] signals will be driven if any of WR-DBI, RD-DBI, or DM is enabled in the mode registers.
+If fewer than 5 MPC [WR-FIFO] commands were executed, then the MPC [RD-FIFO] commands to those FIFO locations will return undefined data.
+See the Write Training section for more information on the FIFO pointer behavior. - 6.
+For the CAS-2 command immediately following a MPC command, the CAS-2 operands must be driven "LOW." - 7.
+DMI[1:0] signals will be driven if any of WR-DBI, RD-DBI, or DM is enabled in the mode registers.
 See Write Training section for more information on DMI behavior.
 8. BL = 16, Read Preamble: Toggle, Read Postamble: 0.5nCK

-2. MPC [WR-FIFO] uses the same command-to-data/ODT timing relationship (WL, tDQSS, tDQS2DQ, ODTLon, ODTLoff, tODTon, tODToff) as a Write-1 command.

-3. For the CAS-2 command immediately following a MPC command, the CAS-2 operands must be driven "LOW."

-4. BL = 16, Write Postamble = 0.5nCK
+- 9. DES commands are shown for ease of illustration; other commands may be valid at these times.

-Figure - Power Down Exit to MPC [Write FIFO] Timing
+Figure - MPC [Write FIFO] with DQ ODT Timing